-- 1. Build and retain knowledge of the top prescription and over the counter medications prescribed and sold annually and pharmacy calculations. - 2.
-Obtain practice with types of questions likely to appear on the NAPLEX upon graduation. - 3.
-Develop drug information gathering and studying skills for lifelong learning, beyond graduation.
+- Build and retain knowledge of the top prescription and over the counter medications prescribed and sold annually and pharmacy calculations. - Obtain practice with types of questions likely to appear on the NAPLEX upon graduation. - Develop drug information gathering and studying skills for lifelong learning, beyond graduation.

 These courses are a non-credit bearing, pass/fail, self-study requirement for all pharmacy students, and must be successfully completed on an annual basis to progress within the curriculum throughout the P1, P2, and P3 years.
-Quizzes scheduled throughout the fall and spring semesters will assess the 200 most prescribed and sold medications in the United States annually.
-One comprehensive exam will be scheduled to cover medical terminology of major organ systems.
-All students must take the calculations exam, regardless of performance on the medication quizzes or medical terminology exam (if applicable).
+Quizzes scheduled throughout the fall and spring semesters will assess the 300 most prescribed and sold medications in the United States annually, medical terminology and calculations.
+The course coordinators are evaluated by students via Watermark.